smordo/group_project3/README.md

 # Burrito-App!

 It's like grindr...but with burritos.
-The app shows you nearby burrito spots on a google maps along with its basic information(address, menu, phone number, etc).
+The app shows you nearby burrito spots on a google maps along with its basic information.
 The app also incorporates its own rating system that only members of the app can contribute to.
-These rating systems include an overall rating, greasy, texmex, and artisanal.
+These rating systems include an overall rating, greasy, texmex, and artisanal score.

 #### Technologies Used